-Simulation of SST and MLD are examples where a combination of Class 1 and Class 3 responses are significant [Kara et al., 2003; Kara and Hurlburt, 2006; Kara et al., 2007b], Class 1 for the submonthly fluctuations and Class 3 for the seasonal cycle and its interannual variations [Kara et al., 2004].
-With no ocean data assimilation, HYCOM and NLOM simulate daily time series of SST with a median rms error of ~0.8°C in comparison to year-long daily time series of moored buoy data [Kara and Hurlburt, 2006; Kara et al., 2007b].
-However, with assimilation of SST from advanced very high-resolution radiometer (AVHRR) data in the form of model-independent analyses, the median nowcast SST error in 1/16° and 1/32° global NLOM decreased to 0.35°C [Smedstad et al., 2003; Shriver et al., 2007] when verified against unassimilated daily buoy time series, data which HYCOM assimilates.
+Simulation of SST and MLD are examples where a combination of class 1 and class 3 responses are significant [Kara et al., 2003; Kara and Hurlburt, 2006; Kara et al., An eddyresolving ocean model for the Pacific Ocean: Part 2: Daily and monthly SST variability over the Pacific Ocean from 1990 to 2004, submitted to Journal of Geophysical Research, 2007; hereinafter referred to as Kara et al., submitted manuscript, 2007], class 1 for the sub-monthly fluctuations, and class 3 for the seasonal cycle and its interannual variations [Kara et al., 2004].
+With no ocean data assimilation, HYCOM and NLOM simulate daily time series of SST with a median rms error of ~0.8°C in comparison to year-long daily time series of moored buoy data [Kara and Hurlburt, 2006; Kara et al., submitted manuscript, 2007].
+However, with assimilation of SST from advanced very high-resolution radiometer (AVHRR) data in the form of model-independent analyses. the median nowcast SST error in 1/16° and 1/32° global NLOM decreased to 0.35°C [Smedstad et al., 2003; Shriver et al., 2007] when verified against unassimilated daily buoy time series, data which HYCOM assimilates.
 While the assimilation of SST and SSH data affects the MLD in a data-assimilative model, their assimilation is insufficient to accurately constrain MLD, and the quantity of subsurface data is insufficient to perform that role.
 As a result, there is a heavy burden on the model to use a combination of atmospheric forcing and ocean data assimilation in nowcasting MLD.

-In Figure 5, daily SST time series from 1/12° global HYCOM (without ocean data assimilation) are compared with Gulf of Mexico buoy data from two locations during August-September 2005.
+In Plate 5, daily SST time series from 1/12° global HY-COM (without ocean data assimilation) are compared with Gulf of Mexico buoy data from two locations during August-September 2005.
 Both show realistic model response to the passage of Hurricanes Katrina and Rita.
 Global HYCOM simulates the observed drop in SST after the passage of both storms, indicating realistic upwelling and mixing of subsurface water, as well as sufficiently accurate atmospheric wind and heat flux forcing to achieve this result.
 This is an important capability for an eddy-resolving ocean model that could make it very useful in coupled air-ocean prediction of hurricane intensity.